sverx/devkitSMS/SGlib/README.md

 /* Bitmap Mode functions and macros */ void SG_initBitmapMode (unsigned char foreground_color, unsigned char background_color)   /* initialize BMP mode with specified foreground and background colors */
-SG_putPixel(x,y,color)                                                                    /* macro to put a pixel on the bitmap with the specified color */
+SG_putPixel(x,y,color)                                                                    /* macro to put a pixel on the bitmap using the specified color */ void SG_setPixel (unsigned char x, unsigned char y)                                       /* function to turn a pixel on using the selected foreground color at the location */

 /* low level functions */
 void SG_VRAMmemcpy (unsigned int dst, void *src, unsigned int size)              /* memcpy to VRAM */